TiagoMA90/digital-nomads/README.md

 ## Planning & Agile:
 This project was planned using Agile methodology and MoSCoW prioritization.

-For this purpose, the project was illustrated by one Milestone entitled "Submit the project to CI before Deadline," providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline.
+For this purpose, the project was illustrated by one initial Milestone entitled "Submit the project to CI before Deadline," providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline.
+It was later broken into "User(CRUD)", "Post(CRUD)", "Comment(CR) & Like(U)", "Template(R)".

 Throughout the development process, new issues were added/removed, starting from "Todo," progressing to "In Progress," and finally being finalized in "Done".
 The issues were assigned to the sole developer and labeled as "could-have," "should-have,", "must-have" and "won't -have".

-In order of priority, with 24 User Stories, the [Project](https://github.com/users/TiagoMA90/projects/7/views/1) has:
+In order of priority, with 25 User Stories, the [Project](https://github.com/users/TiagoMA90/projects/7/views/1) has:
 ## must-have:
 - Register a user account
 - Log into a User account